Create Vein Surface: Automation

 Defines the type of boundary shaping to be applied.
 The following values are accepted:

-• AlphaShape: use alpha shape clipping, using the ClippingParameter value to set the Extension distance and the SegmentLength parameter to control Segment length.
+• AlphaShape: use alpha shape clipping, using the ClippingParameter value to set the Extension distance and the SegmentLength parameter to control segment length.

 • AlignedSquare: clip to a bounding cuboid, potentially extended by the ClippingParameter distance.